 I. M. Terell Yearbook Image

 *The opening of I.M Terrell High School is celebrated on this date in 1882.
-This was a secondary school in Fort Worth, Texas, during the Jim Crow era.
+This was a Fort Worth, Texas, secondary school during the Jim Crow era.
 It was the city's first Black school.

 In 1940, the Association of Colleges and Secondary Schools for Negroes (ACSSN) selected I.M.
 Terrell High School to participate as an experimental site in the Secondary School Study (also known as the Black High School Study).
 The study, funded by the General Education Board, sought to include Black teachers in developing progressive education.
 According to the study, by the 1940s, the school had 26 faculty members serving 900 students in grades 9 through 11.
 In addition to serving students in Fort Worth, the school drew students from areas outside the city where Black children could not attend school.

 I.M.
 Terrell High School closed in 1973 during the American racial integration of Fort Worth's schools.
 The building reopened as an elementary school in 1998.
 After extensive remodeling and expansion, it is now the home of the I.M.
 Terrell Academy for STEM and VPA.
 The school building lies within the Butler Place Historic District B.